 Software Engineering

-Standardizing AI coding with shared context, rules, and documentation
+Standardizing AI coding with shared context, repo workflows, documentation, rules, and skills

 Why the human is still essential here